Château Louis XIV: Framework

 A traditional frame was constructed for the dome, which was assembled the old-fashioned way using a system of tenons and mortises.

 Roofing

 In keeping with age-old techniques, the roofers hand-crafted the slate roof from Angers.
 The roof also boasts fire pots sculpted in stone and gilded metal spikes on the roof's ridge beam.

 Gardens

-The Château Louis XIV, nestled in an authentic lush green setting, is consistent with the standards of the 17th century, and its parks and gardens are no exception.
+The Château Louis XIV, nestled in a lush green setting and its parks and gardens are no exception.
 In line with André Le Nôtre's theories for the Château de Versailles and the Château de Vaux-le-Vicomte, the grounds pay tribute to the French-style gardens.
 It boasts flower beds and embroidered box hedges, plays on perspective, topiary yew trees clipped into small pyramids, a tree-lined labyrinth, a small farmhouse with goats, a vegetable garden, stables and even an English-style garden on the lower level, all in keeping with the natural outlines of the property where the château is located.